 $ nginx -V 2>&1 | grep -- '--with-debug'

-directive specified in the main
+error_log directive specified in the main context:

 error_log memory:32m debug;